justkow/k3s-openfaas-setup/README.md

 ```bash
 faas-login
 ```
-To run your serverless functions, you need to pull proper template from OpenFaaS repository.
+To run your serverless functions, you need to pull the appropriate template from the OpenFaaS repository.
 For our usecases, the `python-http` template will be used:
 ```bash
 faas-cli template store pull python3-http
 ```

 ### Simple "Hello world!" function
-Create the function by running command:
+Create the function by running the following command:
 ```bash
 faas-cli new hello-world --lang python3-http
 ```